Alberic II of Spoleto: Reign

+Santa Maria del Priorato is the only surviving church that was endowed or founded by Alberic.

 From 932 to 954, Alberic II ruled over Rome and his residence was in the Via del Corso.
-His reign was a period of relative peace for Rome and Benedict of Soracte wrote that he defended the city from Lombard and transalpine kings.
+His reign was a period of relative peace for Rome and Benedict of Soracte wrote that he defended the city from the Lombards.
 Liutprand of Cremona described Alberic as an usurper and tyrant that treated the popes like servants.

-Early during Alberic's rule he was referred to using the titles vestararius, first senator, and duke of the Romans.
+Early during Alberic's rule he used the titles vestararius, first senator, and duke of the Romans.
 He later started using the titles senator omnium Romanorum (senator of all the Romans) and princeps, which was included on his coinage.
 The title princeps was used by Augustus, founder of the Roman Empire.
 Emperor Constantine VII acknowledged Alberic's usage of the title prince on two occasions.

 The five popes after Pope John XI were all appointed by Alberic.
 Prior popes minted coins in their own names, but Alberic's name appeared alongside the popes.
 Benedict of Soracte wrote that Pope Marinus II would take no action unless at Alberic's command.
-Pope Stephen VIII fell out of favour with Alberic and participated in a plot to overthrow Alberic; Stephen VIII was imprisoned and tortured before dying from his wounds.
+Pope Stephen VIII fell out of favour with Alberic and participated in a plot to overthrow him; Stephen VIII was imprisoned and tortured before dying from his wounds.
 Otto the Great was denied a coronation as Holy Roman Emperor by Alberic in 951.

 Monasteries which had been abandoned due to Muslim attacks in the prior decades were restored by Alberic.
 Benedict of Soracte referred to Alberic as gloriosus princeps Albericus and cultor monasteriorum (cultivator of monasteries).
-Santa Maria del Priorato Church is the only surviving church that was endowed or founded by Alberic; Santa Maria del Priorato Church was constructed on the house he was born in.
+Santa Maria del Priorato Church is the only surviving church that was endowed or founded by Alberic; It was constructed on the house he was born in.
 Odo of Cluny was made archimandrite for all of the monasteries in Rome by Alberic.

 Hugh unsuccessfully tried to retake Rome in 933 and 936.
 Odo of Cluny served as an emissary between Alberic and Hugh between 936 and 942.
 An agreement was reached in which Alberic married Hugh's daughter Alda.
 This union produced a son named Octavian, the birth name of Augustus.
 Some time before his marriage to Alda, Alberic sent Benedict Campaninus to obtain a dynastic marriage for him from the Byzantine Empire, but he was unsuccessful.